-If you listen to this MP3 while sleeping, on ‘repeat’ your unconscious mind will hear this message almost 500 times every night.
-The more these messages are repeated over and over, the more they are uncritically accepted by the unconscious.
+If you listen to the Welcome Dreams Remembered MP3 while sleeping, on ‘repeat’ your unconscious mind will hear this message almost 500 times every night.
+The more the Welcome Dreams Remembered messages are repeated over and over, the more they are uncritically accepted by the unconscious.

 Subliminal Affirmation Text:

 “Remembering dreams is natural to you.

 You wake-up at the end of your most important dreams to record them in vivid detail.

 You recall all the important points and also understand in greater depth about the meaning of the dreams.